Resources to Support Educators Around Elections

-Teachers in all grades are encouraged to incorporate related, grade-appropriate lessons as the election approaches.
+Teachers in all grades are encouraged to incorporate related, grade-appropriate lessons around elections.

 Depending on the grade level, standards-aligned lessons may cover topics such as: